 2. Have you ever been to the little park just to the side of the Pont Bessières where André Lasserre’s sculpture sits between the juxtaposition of the old town and the vista of downtown?

 3. Did you ever see Jean-Claude Schauenberg's trompe-l'oeil windows or Carole Rey and Toma Fausto’s installation in the courtyard of the Collège de Villamont?

 Given its presence and accessibility within the public realm, public art usually finds itself in an uncomfortable position.
 Either it is largely made up of mundane monuments to forgotten histories, or in an attempt to capitalize on visibility, it is focused on big, eye-catching blockbuster projects.
 This unfortunately means that everything else can be sometimes left by the wayside.
 Luckily, this is where Art en Ville excels because it is clear that Lausanne has thought out their public artwork planning.

 That said, if you never knew of Art en Ville before today, may I offer you a few words before you rush off in hopes of discovering artistic enlightenment.
-In all fairness the selection of works within Art en Ville is a mixed bunch.
+In all fairness, the selection of works within Art en Ville is a mixed bunch.
 Some, as subjective probabilities would suggest, elicit more interest than others, but that is to be expected.
-What is fascinating and marvellous is the fact that in this city that I know so well, or think that I know so well, there are 82 points of detail where a discovery is waiting to be made.
-It is a treasure hunt that invites you, if even only for a minute to stop, look and consider the lines, horizons and perspectives.
-It is a map that will guide you to unfamiliar spots along small roads, to parks that offer new views and maybe answer questions about something that has always caught your eye.
-Therefore, go out, have a look and see what little charms you can find in your neighborhood or along your Sunday promenade.
+What is fascinating and marvelous is the fact that in this city that I know so well, or think that I know so well, there are 82 points of detail where a discovery is waiting to be made.
+It is a treasure hunt that invites you, if even only for a minute to stop, look, and consider the lines, horizons, and perspectives.
+It is a map that will guide you to unfamiliar spots along small roads, to parks that offer new views, and maybe answer questions about something that has always caught your eye.
+Therefore, go out, have a look, and see what little charms you can find in your neighborhood or along your Sunday promenade.